Madras High Court Denies Anticipatory Bail To Actress Kasthuri Over Alleged Remarks Against Telugu Community

 The Madras High Court on Thursday, 14 November 2024, denied anticipatory bail to South Indian actress Kasthuri, who is facing allegations over comments she made against the Telugu community in Tamil Nadu.
 A single-judge bench led by Justice Anand Venkatesh dismissed the anticipatory bail plea filed by the actress, who had been apprehensive of arrest following a complaint lodged by a member of the Naidu Mahajana Sangam.

 Kasthuri had moved the court seeking anticipatory bail in light of the criminal complaint filed against her by the Naidu Mahajana Sangam.
 The Thirunagar Police had registered a case under various sections of the Indian Penal Code (IPC), including Section 196(1)(a), 197(1)(c), 296(b), 352, and 353(3) along with Section 67 of the Information Technology Act.
-These sections relate to defamation, promoting enmity between communities, and the transmission of offensive material.
+These sections relate to defamation, promoting enmity between communities, and transmitting offensive material.

 While hearing the plea, the court had previously remarked that Kasthuri’s comments were “completely unwarranted” and expressed disapproval over her decision to speak against women of the Telugu community.
-Justice Venkatesh noted that Kasthuri, who has also identified as a political commentator, should have refrained from making such comments, especially during a public event.
+Justice Venkatesh noted that Kasthuri, also identified as a political commentator, should have refrained from making such comments, especially during a public event.
 The judge further pointed out that Kasthuri’s apology did not sufficiently address the offensive remarks made about women.

 Opposing the bail, the Additional Public Prosecutor argued that Kasthuri’s comments were made with malicious intent and could potentially disturb the social harmony of the state, especially given the already sensitive relations between Tamil Nadu and neighboring states such as Kerala and Karnataka.
 The prosecutor further stated that custodial interrogation was necessary, as the charges were serious and an anticipatory bail should not be granted.